Scattering for non-radial 3D NLS with combined nonlinearities: the interaction Morawetz approach: Introduction

 which will be crucial for the characterization of the dynamics of solutions to \eqref{NLS}.
-We note in particular that solutions to \eqref{NLS} of the form $u(t,x)=e^{i \omega t}\psi(x)$, with $\omega$ being a real parameter, i.e., standing wave solutions, fulfil $G(\psi)=0$.\\ Furthermore, we introduce the action functional
+We note in particular that solutions to \eqref{NLS} of the form $u(t,x)=e^{i \omega t}\psi(x)$, with $\omega$ being a real parameter, i.e., standing wave solutions, fulfill $G(\psi)=0$.